-Whether you are just experiencing signs of baldness or have been bald for sometime, Tallahassee, FL board-certified plastic surgeon Laurence Z. Rosenberg, M.D., has found a solution for hair loss.
+Whether you are just experiencing thinning hair or have been bald for some time, Tallahassee, FL, board-certified plastic surgeon Laurence Z. Rosenberg, M.D., offers solutions for hair loss.

-Interest in hair replacement typically brought on by aging, change in hormones, illness or a family history of baldness has significantly increased during the past 10 years.
-Today two out of every three men, and one five women, suffer some degree of hair loss.
-The main cause of a diminishing hair line for men is heredity.
+Interest in r hair transplant, typically brought on by aging, change in hormones, illness, or a family history of baldness, has significantly increased during the past 10 years.
+Today 2 out of every 3 men, and 1 in 5 women, suffer some degree of hair loss.
+The main cause of a diminishing hairline for men is heredity.
 And in women, hormonal changes such as menopause may cause thinning and hair loss.
 As a rule, the earlier hair loss begins, the more severe the baldness will become.

 “Hair transplantation involves removing small pieces of hair-bearing scalp grafts from a donor site and relocating them to a bald or thinning area,” said Dr. Rosenberg.
-“Modern hair restoration techniques transfer thousands of individual follicular units, with each containing one to four hairs.
-This results in a natural looking, permanent solution to hair loss.”
+“Modern hair restoration techniques transfer thousands of individual follicular units, each containing one to four hairs.
+This results in a natural-looking, permanent solution to hair loss.”

 Prior to surgery, the “donor area” is trimmed short so the grafts can be easily accessed and removed.
-Then a scalpel is used to remove small sections of hair-bearing scalp, which will be divided into tiny sections and transplanted into tiny holds of slits within the scalp.
+Then a scalpel removes small sections of hair-bearing scalp, which will be divided into tiny sections and transplanted into tiny holds of slits within the scalp.
 The donor site may be closed with stitches resulting in a small, straight-line scar.
 The stitches are typically concealed with the surrounding hair.

-There are a variety of hair replacement techniques that are available, although hair replacement surgery cannot help those who have total baldness.
+A variety of hair replacement techniques are available, including follicular unit extraction (FUE).
+Hair replacement surgery cannot help those with total baldness.
 Candidates for hair replacement must have a healthy growth of hair on the sides or back of the head.

 Hair loss consultations are available by appointment.